-With just a few ingredients, you can enjoy this vivid purple daikon salad with golden beets and boy choy.
-Crunchy and colorful, it’s pulled together with sesame-ginger dressing.
+With just a few ingredients, you can enjoy this vivid purple daikon salad with golden beets and bok choy.
+Crunchy and colorful, this delectable daikon and golden beet salad recipe is pulled together with sesame-ginger dressing.

 Purple daikon is a type of radish, that like its colorful cousin, watermelon radish, is becoming more widely available.
-I’m seeing it more frequently in the options list for my Misfits Market (“ugly produce”) delivery.
-This radish may have a dull-purple exterior, but cut it open and it will reveal a white, lavender, and purple pattern.
+Don’t let the dull purple exterior put you off — cut open, it reveals an appealing white, lavender, and purple pattern.

 Purple daikon not only looks good, but it tastes fantastic and has a delectable crispness.
 In the realm of radishes its flavor is mildly peppery, though once in a while you might get one that packs a little more heat.
 The skin is thin, so simply scrub it and leave it on for extra color and fiber.

 This lovely radish can be used both cooked and raw, though the latter will highlight its best qualities — color and crunch.
 It’s easiest to simply slice it thinly, though grating it is nice, too.
 If the leaves are unblemished, they can be washed and used raw and cooked as well.

 In addition to using purple daikon as is in salads, it can also be added at the last minute to Asian-style soups (such as miso soup) and stir-fries.
 Add to roasted root vegetable medleys; and pickling is a fun option as well.

 Learn lots more (including nutrition info) about purple daikon at Nature’s Produce.